Saturday, June 30, 2007

 - Ben Crazy

-- Sunday Morning Chills (yes, the day after Saturday Night Fever)
+- Sunday Morning Chills (yes, the day after sequel to Saturday Night Fever)

 - the Kielbasa Kid

 Chuck (playing the ukulele in the picture with Hoolihan and Tim Conway) was quite handsome, at least to a developing gay youth - and loved his chin.